Pankajse/GoRide/README.md

-# Uber Clone
+# GoRide

-This project is a clone of the Uber application, built using the MERN stack (MongoDB, Express, React, Node.js) and Socket.io for real-time communication.
+This project is a ride booking application, built using the MERN stack (MongoDB, Express, React, Node.js) and Socket.io for real-time communication.

 ## Features